 According to a new Ipsos Reid poll, our kids are still not getting enough fruit.
 Diet and nutrition are so crucial for our children.
 As Jessica Seinfeld promotes, if they don’t like it.. well, then hide it.
 Or at least get creative.
 Mott’s Fruitsations and Korey Kealey, food specialist and mom-of-three, have teamed up to provide five easy tips for Canadian families to eat more fruit that are fun, simple and exciting.
+Here are some tips to get your kids to eat more fruit.

 1. Put a new twist on the Sundae Bar